vbeffa/fibsrv/README.md

 ## Setup

 1. Clone https://github.com/vbeffa/fibsrv.
-2. If deploying to production: `activator playGenerateSecret`.
+2. If deploying to production:
+   `activator playGenerateSecret`
    The `APPLICATION_SECRET` environment variable will need to be set in the production environment with the result of that command.

 ## Running